 If you are a service member or military spouse, consult with an experienced military divorce attorney at James E. Crawford, Jr. & Associates before you file or respond to a divorce petition.
 Serving your country is a noble task, but the grind of the military lifestyle can negatively impact a marriage.
 However, military service can complicate your divorce.
 We’re here to help.

 How Is Military Divorce Different From Civilian Divorce?

-The Baltimore area has a high percentage of military families, due to its proximity to the U.S. Naval Academy, Fort Meade, Aberdeen Proving Grounds, Fort Detrick, and other military installations.
+Baltimore, Annapolis, Bel Air, and the rest of Maryland has a high percentage of military families, due to its proximity to the U.S. Naval Academy, Fort Meade, Aberdeen Proving Grounds, Fort Detrick, and other military installations.
 While military service people are bound by military law, you cannot file for divorce in a military court.
 Instead, you must file for divorce in a state court that holds jurisdiction.

 The grounds for military and civilian divorce are the same in Maryland.
 However, you must meet residency requirements — which vary depending on your circumstances.
 If you need help understanding whether you are eligible for a Maryland divorce, contact a military divorce attorney for guidance.

 Additionally, there are special rules that apply to military divorces.
 Importantly, the Soldiers and Sailors Civil Relief Act lets service members postpone divorce and other proceedings while they are on active duty and for up to 60 days afterward.
 This postponement gives the service member time to review the petition, hire a military divorce attorney, and respond appropriately.
 However, the active duty service member can waive this right, if he or she wants the divorce to proceed.